Swimming and Sleep Health

 If you’re prone to avoiding heading out on a run or you’ve got an aversion to HIIT workouts, then swimming could be your best option!

 Swimming is brilliant for building your heart rate up, whilst also taking a lot of stress and pressure from your body.
 Many people opt for water therapy after breaking bones, as it helps to relieve weight on your muscles!
-It provides an all over body workout!
-If you tend to get confused on what part of your body to work out and when, heading to your local pool a few times a week can be the best solution for this puzzlement.
+It provides an all-over body workout!
+If you tend to get confused about what part of your body to work out and when heading to your local pool a few times a week can be the best solution for this puzzlement.
 It also tones muscles and builds overall strength, without exerting too much stress on your body.